Make a Enquiry

 • 3 nights in a 3- star hotel in Kathmandu with breakfast

-• Private Transportation to Arughat and from Jagat to Kathmandu
+• Local Transportation to Machha Khola and from Dharapni to Kathmandu

 • 14 nights in standard lodges/teahouses during the trek